jldiaz/cookiecutter-mkdocs-notes/{{cookiecutter.directory_name}}/docs/instructions.md

 Each `.md` should contain a header with metadata about the paper/book it describes.

 The metadata header uses YAML format, and it is delimited by `---`.
-Some of the expected fields aer:
+Some of the expected fields are:

 * `title`: Short title which will appear in the nav menu, and in the tags page as hyperlink to the page.
 For example `Author-Year`.
 If this field is absent, the default title will be the first header in the document.
 * `fulltitle`: Full title of the paper/book.
 It will appear at the header of the page, and in the tags page (shortened).
 If this field is absent, the value of the field `title` will be used instead.
 If the `field` title is also absent, the html version of the page won't show any metadata (including any of the following).